FelThiv/fs.TAROT/README.md

 One abstraction per card + a "player" patch, a project overview patch and a test patch.

 This is a ludic exercise and serves as pretext for building and expending my library and making funny algorythmic music :)

+DEPENDANCIES
+I think you only need my other library **maxlib-felthiv**